ekonbenefits/vscode-harbour/README.md

 ## Features

-Provized language colorization and snippets for the DBASE Harbour Language
+Provides language colorization and snippets for the DBASE Harbour Language

 -----------------------------------------------------------------------------------------------------------